 Spouse and Other Family Members

 On the other hand, some states allow the decedent's surviving spouse, children, and other family members to file a wrongful death lawsuit.
 Many states require that a person filing a wrongful death lawsuit be within a certain degree of relation to the decedent.
 For example, in many states the right to sue is limited to a surviving spouse, children, parents, or siblings of the decedent.
 Other states, like Maryland, allow any beneficiary who would have inherited from the decedent to file a wrongful death lawsuit.

 Other states give certain categories of surviving family members first priority to file a wrongful death lawsuit.
 For example, in Missouri, the decedent's surviving spouse, children, or other "lineal descendants" are given first priority.
 If no such people exist, then the decedent's siblings can file a wrongful death lawsuit.
 Other states place include time limitations in their wrongful death laws.
 Under Colorado's wrongful death law, in the first year following the death, only the decedent's surviving spouse can file a wrongful death lawsuit.
 This right becomes available to the decedent's surviving children in the second year following the wrongful death.

 If your family member has died due to the negligence of another person, you may have grounds for a wrongful death lawsuit.
 The laws related to wrongful death vary significantly from state to state, so it's important to know your state's laws and to understand your rights and remedies.
-Speak with an experienced attorney today for a free claim review of your wrongful death situation.
+Speak with an experienced personal injury attorney today to discuss the strength of your wrongful death claim.